ericxu68/NYU-DTCC-VIP-Final-Project-2025-Fall---Ziyi-Xu/README.md

 ### 1. I start the tool and set up the environment
 When I run the script, I pass a program or command to it.
 The script saves that command so I can run it later with strace.

-I also create an output folder and set the file names for everything I will generate.
+I also create an output folder and set the file names for all the files I will generate.
 This keeps all logs and SBOM files in one place.

 ---

 ### 2. I generate the static SBOM using Syft
 I use Syft to scan the current directory and create a static SBOM.

+Command: ```bash
-Command: syft dir:. -o json > sbom-static.json
+syft dir:. -o json > sbom-static.json

 This gives me a list of all dependencies that already exist on disk before the program runs.